23-04-2025

 You may also want to apply masking tape around the skirting boards of your room to protect them from any adhesive and sealant, as well as around any appliances or plumbing.

-Step 5: Lay the edge tiles
+Step 5: Lay the Tiles

-Step 7: Grout
+Step 8: Apply the Grout

 READY FOR MORE DIY TIPS?

 If you’re also going to be tiling your walls, the method will differ a little, so read our How to Tile a Wall blog.
-You can also read some tips on how to makeover your kitchen on a budget.

 Speedy in your pocket